d-khan/assembly/Syllabus-Summer2023.md

 ## __Important dates/deadline__

 __20 Jun__ Summer 2023 8-Week Session begins
-__28 Jun__ Student Add/Drop: Deadline to drop classes with no "W" recorded __29 Jun__ Instructor Drop/Census: All drops must be submitted by Noon
+__28 Jun__ Student Add/Drop: Deadline to drop classes with no "W" recorded.
+__29 Jun__ Instructor Drop/Census: All drops must be submitted by Noon
 __4 Jul__ __Independence day (CAMPUS CLOSED)__
 __21 Jul__ Pass/No Pass: Deadline for the student to select the P/NP option.